 Students with learning support requirements may require reasonable adjustments to access the curriculum.
-These should be aligned with the SEN Inclusion Policy and the Language Policy.
-The individual needs of students are assessed by the Learning Support Coordinator who then guides students, parents and faculty in the structures and strategies to best support the student, however the overall learning outcomes must remain the same.
-For some students this may mean short-term help.
+These should be aligned with the Special Educational Needs Inclusion Policy and the Language Policy.
+The individual needs of students are assessed by the Learning Support Coordinator who then guides students, parents, and faculty in the structures and strategies to best support the student, however, the overall learning outcomes must remain the same.